-Part of the point here is to emphasize a difficulty unavoidable if (as the Wrights did) the moment equation is not taken into account.
+Part of the point here is to emphasize a difficulty unavoidable if (as the Wrights did) one fails to account for the moment equation.
 In the correct view of the gliding problem, satisfaction of the condition of zero total moment, equation (3)c, is ensured by appropriate setting of the horizontal tail (or the canard).
 That is, the moment of the tail lift about the center of mass exactly compensates the moment generated by the lift of the wing imagined to be acting at the center of pressure.
+This analysis of the gliding problem, represented by equations (3)a,b,c can be confirmed quite well by tests with a simple hand-launched sheet balsa glider.

-Consistently with ignoring the condition of zero net moment, the Wrights assumed that in equilibrium the canard carried no load and served only as a control device.
+Consistent with ignoring the condition of zero net moment, the Wrights assumed that in equilibrium the canard carried no load and served only as a control device.
 Hence their view of equilibrium in pitch required that the center of pressure of the wing must coincide with the center of gravity.
 In practice, it was quite possible that the canard carried a net load, but whether it did or not would likely be obscured by the operational difficulties of piloting an airplane unstable in pitch.